jonaLabra/pokemon_app/README.md

 cd path/of/download
 ```

-* Write this comando to clone repository in your folder, put your user and password.
+* Write this comand to clone repository in your folder, put your user and password.

 ```git
 git clone https://github.com/jonaLabra/pokemon_app.git